Skip to main content

 Ezekiel is one of the most fascinating books of the Old Testament, its unusual language and imagery having puzzled and inspired Jewish and Christian exegetes alike.
 This study gives you an overview of the book as well as looking at some of its key passages.
 Designed as a Sunday School curriculum for sixteen or seventeen weeks, this can also be used as a small-group study guide or for personal enrichment.

-Two tables containing a chronological list of when the books of the Bible were written, one for the Old Testament and one for the New.
+Two tables that contain a chronological list of when the books of the Bible were written, one for the Old Testament and one for the New.
 This can be printed and kept in the front of the Bible for easy reference.

 Currents and Culture